mrosyidridho06/mrosyidridho06/README.md

 ### Hi there 👋
-- 🔭 On Site Engineer at Integrasi Logistik Cipta Solusi
+- 🔭 IT Staff at PT.
+Prospect Motor
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning Laravel, Cisco, Sangfor, Mikrotik
 - 📫 How to reach me: rridho335@gmail.com